ewang26/CS2620_2/notebook.md

 # Engineering Notebook

+### 2/10/25
+- 🎉successful client server login🎉, protocol does actually work :D

+- When thinking about multithreading the client, realized we would want one thread for reading + one thread for writing.
+This implies that **return messages should be typed as well**, since we need to know what to do with the response.
+This is a change from the current design, where we currently assume the client knows how to pair requests with responses.

 ### 2/9/25

 - Finished implementation tests; caught a few bugs around the methods that fetch a limited number of elements, but nothing major.
 Also turns out password hashing is a bit slow, added as a TODO for later.